davenza/PyBNesian/docs/source/extending.rst

         self.extra_data = d['extra_data']

-The same strategy is used to implement serialization in :class:`ConditionalBayesianNetwork <pybnesian.models.ConditionalBayesianNetwork>` and :class:`DynamicBayesianNetwork <pybnesian.models.DynamicBayesianNetwork>`.
+The same strategy is used to implement serialization in :class:`ConditionalBayesianNetwork <pybnesian.ConditionalBayesianNetwork>` and :class:`DynamicBayesianNetwork <pybnesian.DynamicBayesianNetwork>`.

 .. warning::